Take a Picture or Upload a PDF, Create an Event: Photo & PDF-to-Calendar with AI

 - Timetables and schedules

-- Email confirmations (screenshot)
+- Email confirmations (screenshot or PDF file)

 - Business cards with appointment dates